 The Trainee warrants, represents and undertakes to the School that:

-a) his eyesight meets the standard required by applicable law for the driving of road vehicles and undertakes with the School to notify the School of any deterioration of the same and to disclose any impediment or illness which may at any time make it unsuitable or dangerous for the Trainee to drive or be under the control of any road vehicle;
+a) his eyesight meets the standard required by applicable law for the driving of road vehicles and undertakes to notify the School of any deterioration of the same and to immediately disclose any impediment or illness which may at any time make it unsuitable or dangerous for the Trainee to drive or be under the control of any road vehicle;

 b) he is in good health free from any mental or physical disability (whether continuous or discontinuous as previously exampled) that effects training.
 Protectection against infection is the Trainees responsibilty (i.e. Trainees could choose to use latex gloves before touching the steering wheel that other trainees have handled);